 Clear: Does your logo convey the brand's essence without requiring extensive analysis?

-- Target's bullseye logo (1962) is a clear representation of hitting the mark, aligning with the brand's name and mission to be the go-to destination for shoppers.
+- Target's bullseye logo (1962) is aligns with the brand's name and mission to be the go-to destination for shoppers.

 Distinctiveness and Memorability: